 FCL Shipment

-For an FCL (Full Container Load) shipment the quantity of containers is required.
-Result depends on sizeTypeCode and quantity of containers disregarding weight.
+For an FCL (Full Container Load) shipment the quantity of orders and type are required.
+See list of available FCL aliases above.
+Result depends on sizeTypeCode and quantity of orders disregarding weight.
 See list of available sizeTypeCodes above.
 FCL shipment cannot be used in combination with air transport.

 "quantity": 2,